zachnagatani/frontend-nanodegree-mobile-portfolio/README.md

 **Grunt** was the build tool used for this project.
 Checkout <a href="https://discussions.udacity.com/t/grunt-and-setting-up-a-grunt-workflow-intermediate/21984">Grunt and Setting up a Grunt Workflow</a> for more info and to get started with Grunt.

-#### Dependecies
+#### Dependencies

-Checkout the package.json file to view the dependecies used in this project.
+Checkout the package.json file to view the dependencies used in this project.

 ### Getting Up and Running